vnLab-Lodz/vnLab-series-template/docs/CONTRIBUTING.md

 ### Single author bibliopgraphy

-The bibliography is stored in the root of the `/publication` folder named `bibliography.[locale].mdx`.
+The bibliography is stored in the root of the `publication/chapters` folder named `bibliography.[locale].mdx`.
 It is possible to use all the same components that are available in the chapter/article files.

-The developer needs to set the `SINGLE_AUTHOR_MODE` flag to `true`.
+The `singleAuthorMode` flag needs to be set to `true` in the `publication/publication.config.json`.

 ### Multi author bibliography